 Extinction of species is a vast phenomenon that is defined as the death or disappearance of any last remaining individual of any species.
 Extinction played a very important role in the evolution of the planet earth.
 From the firstborn living creature to the great dinosaurs, the planet earth has inhabited millions of species that have gone extinct with the passage of time.

-Extinction of different species may occur due to different circumstances like natural disasters, evolution of species, climate changes or other causes of mass extinction.
-In the present era, the main cause for the extinction of some species is human greed and selfish behaviour.
+Extinction of different species may occur due to different circumstances like natural disasters, the evolution of species, climate changes or other causes of mass extinction.
+In the present era, the main cause for the extinction of some species is human greed and selfish behavior.
 Destroying natural habitats and experimenting with nature humans have been in this race of evolving and this has caused suffering to nature and other wildlife species.

 Species extinct from the Indian subcontinent